mayankr225/CDS_2025/README.md

 If your datasets are stored on Google Drive, ensure you mount your Drive.

 **Important Note:**
-Before running the notebooks, update all dataset file paths and locations to match your local or Google Drive setup.
+Before running the notebooks, update all dataset file paths and locations to match your local or your mounted Google Drive setup.

 ---